getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 // 3
 ```

-Technically, the `for..of` loop asks for an iterator object (from a default internal function known as `@@iterator` in spec-speak) of the thing to be iterated, and the loop iterates over the successive return values from calling that iterator object's `next()` method, once for each loop iteration.
-Arrays have a built-in `@@iterator`, so `for..of` works easily on them.
+The `for..of` loop asks for an iterator object (from a default internal function known as `@@iterator` in spec-speak) of the *thing* to be iterated, and the loop then iterates over the successive return values from calling that iterator object's `next()` method, once for each loop iteration.

-Let's manually iterate the array, using the built-in `@@iterator`, to see how it works:
+Arrays have a built-in `@@iterator`, so `for..of` works easily on them, as shown.
+But let's manually iterate the array, using the built-in `@@iterator`, to see how it works:

 ```js
 var myArray = [ 1, 2, 3 ];